oasiswork/copiste/README.md

    Keys are `host`, `user`, `database`, you can also specify `password`, but it's recommended not to do so:  you will be prompted at run-time.

+Optionally, if you use ldap functions, you can define a *ldap_credentials* dict.
+Like for *pg_credentials*, you may not define the *bind_pw*, it will be prompted.

 Here is a minimal manifest.